vertigo-web/vertigo/tutorial.md

 ## 12. Parametrized styles

-As a bonus feature, we'll delve inthe styles.
+As a bonus feature, we'll delve in the styles.
 First we'll make the list to change font color for every other row.
 Remember to import `css_fn` from vertigo.

 ```rust
 css_fn! { alternate_rows, "